rackersteve/rackspace-how-to/content/cloud-servers/migrating-between-server-flavors.md

 ### Limitations

 Cloud images created from large servers don’t allow you to take an image and create a bootable Block Storage volume.
-If the cloud server from which the image was taken has a root disk, or if the image has a `min_disk` parameter larger than 127 GB, you can’t create a volume from that image.
+If you took the image from a cloud server with a root disk, or if the image has a `min_disk` parameter larger than 127 GB, you can’t create a volume from that image.
 If you have a 4GB Standard, an 8GB General Purpose server, or anything larger, you fall into this category.